dra2020/rdapy/README.md

 pytest
 ```

-and that the command-line interface works:
+Then test that the command-line interface works:

 ```bash
 scripts/score/SCORE.sh \